run the slots

 Mystery bonus pool.
 No ceiling is published.
 Use historical award range data from the game guide to estimate if the pool is in qualifying territory.

-The meter is labeled Megabucks, Wheel of Fortune, or similar wide-area brand.
+The counter is labeled Megabucks, Wheel of Fortune, or similar wide-area brand.

 Wide-area progressive with pure RNG trigger.
 No advantage play edge.
-The jackpot probability is fixed and the meter has no ceiling.
+The jackpot probability is fixed and the counter has no ceiling.

 When in doubt, look up the game in the Run the Slots machine guide library before sitting down.
 The guide for each title specifies which jackpot trigger type applies, the ceiling range for must-hit-by tiers, and the historical award range for mystery bonus games.
-With 200+ machines documented, most games you encounter on the floor will have a guide entry.
+With 204+ machines proven, most games you encounter on the floor will have a guide entry.

-The Run the Slots MHB Calculator gives you instant +EV verdicts on any must-hit-by machine.
-Access trigger points for 200+ documented games inside the app.
+The Run the Slots MHB Calculator gives you instant player-favorable verdicts on any must-hit-by machine.
+Access trigger points for 204+ proven games inside the app.

-A must-hit-by jackpot is a progressive jackpot guaranteed to award before the displayed meter exceeds a published ceiling value.
+A must-hit-by jackpot is a progressive jackpot forced to award before the displayed counter exceeds a published ceiling value.
 The game pre-selects a random trigger point somewhere between the reset (seed) value and the ceiling.
-When the meter crosses that trigger on any qualifying spin, the jackpot pays.
-The ceiling is printed on the glass, which means players can see the maximum the meter can ever reach.
-This turns the progressive into a mathematical problem: at what meter level does the expected jackpot value exceed the expected cost to reach the trigger?
+When the counter crosses that trigger on any qualifying spin, the jackpot pays.
+The ceiling is printed on the screen, which means players can see the maximum the counter can ever reach.
+This turns the progressive into a mathematical problem: at what counter level does the expected jackpot value exceed the expected cost to reach the trigger?
 That breakeven point is the AP entry threshold.

 Related Resources